Last updated: October 16, 2024

 The HELOC draw period

 When you open a HELOC, you will enter the "draw period."
-During this time, you can draw from your line of credit as needed and make interest-only payments on the borrowed amount.
+During this time, you may draw from your line of credit as needed and make interest-only payments on the borrowed amount.

-This period typically lasts 5-10 years, depending on your lender and the terms of your agreement.
-Once this period is over, you'll need to pay both principal and interest on your balance.
+This period typically lasts five to 10 years, depending on your lender and the terms of your agreement.
+Once this period ends, you may need to pay both principal and interest on your balance.

 HELOC interest-only payments